clockspot/arduino-clock/README.md

     * 3 beeps: start the chrono, with a long signal
     * 4 beeps: start the chrono, with a short signal
 * When the timer signal sounds, press any button to silence it.
-* The chrono/timer will automatically clear if you switch to a different function while it’s stopped, if it’s left stopped for an hour, if the chrono reaches 100 hours, or if power is lost.
-However, you can switch functions while it’s running, and it will continue to run in the background.
+* You can switch displays while the chrono/timer is running, and it will continue to run in the background.
+It will reset to `0` if you switch displays while it’s stopped, if it’s stopped for an hour, if the chrono reaches 100 hours, or if power is lost.

 > **Hardware variations**
 > * If your clock has a [switched relay](#hardware-configuration) and the chrono/timer is [set to use it](#optionstimer), it will switch on while the timer is running, like the “sleep” function on a clock radio.
 The runout options will still work, but won’t signal.